 Talking about sex can be awkward.
-We never learned from our roles models, sex ed was a joke, and it's often easier to bumble our way through sex than take the time to learn how to effectively communicate with our partner about sex.
+We didn't learn it from our roles models, sex ed was a joke, and it's often easier to bumble our way through sex than take the time to learn how to communicate with our partner about sex effectively.

-This is the obvious first move, but one that’s often overlooked in this day of casual hookups and swiping apps.
+The first move is to get tested, but it's often overlooked in the day of casual hookups and swiping apps.

 But like anything in life, the more you do it, the better you get at it.